efung/flickr-hacks-ruby/hack43/README.md

 # Hack 43 - Mash Up Your Photos

 ## Description
-Generates a collage of Flickr images that are randomly positioned and rotated
+Generates a collage of Flickr images

 ## Requirements
 * Ruby 1.9